Sales at restaurants in Europe open at least 13 months jumped 7 percent last month, well above the 3.7 percent analysts had expected.

 McDonald's ability to deliver strong results in a difficult operating environment in Europe is reassuring since the region has been a recent focus of concern, DiFrisco said.

-McDonald's attributed the outsize gain in Europe to strong results from Germany, Britain, France and Russia.
+McDonald's attributed the outsize gain in Europe to strong results in Germany, Britain, France and Russia.

 The world's biggest hamburger chain also said new products, longer store hours and refurbished restaurants helped bolster results.

-Worldwide, January same-restaurant sales were up 5.3 percent, above the 4.4 percent growth analysts had expected.
+Worldwide, McDonald's January same-restaurant sales were up 5.3 percent, above the 4.4 percent analysts had expected.